OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 ## `main` function

 Scripts that use the async APIs have a different `main` function.
-It is an `async` function that has an `Excel.RequestContext` as the first parameter.
+It's an `async` function that has an `Excel.RequestContext` as the first parameter.

 ```TypeScript
 async function main(context: Excel.RequestContext) {